-Energy Management in Practice – LEC 3 Training Programme
+Energy and Carbon Management in Practice Training Programme– LEC 3

-An Energy Manager (EM) performs an essential role in ensuring a company or organisation meets its energy, carbon and water reduction responsibilities within the context of wider sustainability imperatives – and the need for continual improvement.
-He/she needs to be technically aware, numerate, have good communication skills both with senior management and energy end-users – and be keen to broaden and continually improve existing knowledge.
+An Energy Manager (EM) performs an essential role in ensuring a company or organisation meets its energy, carbon and water reduction responsibilities within the context of wider sustainability imperatives, Net Zero aspirations, decarbonisation efforts and the requirement for continual improvement and assessment of risk.
+Energy Managers need to be technically aware, numerate, have good communication skills with a range of stakeholders, including senior management and energy end-users – and be keen to broaden and continually improve existing knowledge and expertise.

 Whether you are new to energy management or up-skilling, take the first steps to becoming a fully skilled energy manager with reviewing the EMA training offering or undertaking the EMA Knowledge and Skills’ Gap Analysis Interview.

-Who should take the LEC 3 Training Programme?
+Who should undertake the LEC 3 Training Programme?

 The LEC 3 Training Programme is intended for Candidates who are: